Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_Cucumber_Project.md

 }
 ```

-Cucumber will automatically recognise this class as a listener class through the annotations `@Before`, `@BeforeStep`, `@After` andd `@AfterStep`.
+Cucumber will automatically recognise this class as a listener class through the annotations `@Before`, `@BeforeStep`, `@After` and `@AfterStep`.
 Within this methods, we let the QTAF framework perform the further steps for logging by calling these methods.

 ## Creating feature files

-In the `Testrunner` class we have specified that the feature files are to be found in the `src/test/resources/features` directory relative to the root directory of our project.
+In the `TestRunner` class we have specified that the feature files are to be found in the `src/test/resources/features` directory relative to the root directory of our project.
 In this folder we now place our first feature file with the name `GoogleSearch`.feature.
 The name of the file can be freely chosen.
 As long as the file ends with `.feature` and is located in the directory that we specified with the annotation `@CucumberOptions`, Cucumber is able to find this file and interpret it as a test case.

 Now we write the following content into our feature file: